-This is known as seeding, and it is considered good netiquette to seed to a ratio of at least 1:1 (i.e. upload for other users the same amount of data that you download.)
+This is called seeding, and it is considered good netiquette to seed to a ratio of at least 1:1 (i.e. upload the same amount of data you downloaded).
 Most BitTorrent clients will display the seed ratio of downloaded files.

-You don’t, to be honest, ever need to know much more about torrenting than the information provided above.
+You don't need to know much more about torrenting than the information provided above.
 If you ever wish to explore the subject further, however, this glossary is a good introduction to the jargon used.

 Movie torrents, in particular, have a great deal of jargon associated with them.
-In order to make informed decisions about the content you plan to download, it is useful to familiarize yourself with it.
+To make informed decisions about the content you plan to download, it is useful to familiarize yourself with it.

 One thing to watch out for on public torrent sites is sponsored links.
-These are often prominently displayed, and are often deliberately designed to confuse.
+These are often prominently displayed and are deliberately designed to confuse.
 They typically point to either commercial direct download sites or Usenet services.
-Look for a link that specifically says “Torrent” or “Magnet Link.”
+Look for a link that specifically says "Torrent" or "Magnet Link."